Free Shipping on most orders over $89

 What happens if my pool has too much chlorine? (above 4 ppm)

-• Eye & skin irritation: If you’ve ever swum in a heavily chlorinated pool, you’re aware just how badly chlorine can make your eyes and nose sting.
-It also strips oil from your skin, leaving it dried out.
-Chlorine also has bleaching properties and can fade your bathing suits.
+• Eye & skin irritation: If you have ever swum in a heavily chlorinated pool, you are aware just how badly chlorine can make your eyes and nose sting.
+It can also fade bathing suits and strips oil from your skin, leaving it dried out and itchy.

-• Waste: Your pool doesn’t need this much chlorine to operate efficiently, so there’s no reason to waste your chlorine tablets and money maintaining a pool with high chlorine content.
+• Waste: Your pool does not need this much chlorine to operate efficiently, so there is no reason to waste your chlorine tablets and money maintaining a pool with high chlorine content.

-To raise your pools chlorine levels, you will need to introduce more chlorine into your pool.
-This can be done by adding chlorine tablets or “shocking” your pool with granular chlorine.
+To raise your pool’s chlorine levels, you must introduce more chlorine into your pool.
+This can be done by adding chlorine tablets or shocking your pool with granular chlorine.

 • Chlorine tablets: Add chlorine tablets to your chlorinator, skimmer basket, or floating chlorine dispenser.
 These will dissolve slowly in the water and introduce new chlorine into the water to fend off bacteria.
 If you do not have an automatic chlorinator in your pool, you will need to manually add chlorine tablets yourself every week.

-• Shock your pool: That strong, distinctive “pool smell” doesn’t actually come from chlorine.
+• Shock your pool: That strong, distinctive “pool smell” does not actually come from chlorine.
 It comes from chloramines, a byproduct of chlorine created during the disinfection process.
 Shocking your pool dramatically raises the chlorine level for a brief time, both to destroy these chloramines and to stabilize your pool’s chlorine levels.
-Be sure to only shock your pool after dusk, as the sun’s rays will burn off chlorine.
-It is also important to wear goggles and protective clothing to protect yourself from the chemical
+Be sure to only shock your pool after dusk to prevent the sun’s rays from burning off the chlorine you add.
+You should also wear goggles and protective clothing to protect yourself from the chemical.

 Reducing chlorine levels in your swimming pool is very simple.

 Your pool’s pH level is the measurement of the total acidity and alkalinity balance of the water.
 The pH scale runs from 0 to 14, with 7 in the center representing neutral.
 A pH level of 7 is neither acidic nor basic.
-Pools strive to maintain a pH level just above this neutral value, from 7.4-7.6.
+Pools strive to maintain a pH range from 7.4-7.6, just above the neutral value.
 The pH of the human body itself falls in the neutral range, and the ideal pool pH approximately matches the relative neutrality of human eyes and mucous membranes.
-It’s worth noting that each number above or below 7 is actually a 10x increase in acidity or alkalinity.
+It is worth noting that each number above or below 7 is a 10 times increase in acidity or alkalinity.
 For example, a pH score of 4.0 is ten times more acidic than a pH score of 5.0.
 Similarly, a pH score of 9.0 is ten times more alkaline than a pH score of 8.0.

 pH scale

-The chemical imbalance that arises from improper pH levels can leave your pool walls stained, your water discolored, your pump corroded, and irritate your skin, eyes, and nose.
+The chemical imbalance that arises from improper pH levels can leave your pool walls stained, your water discolored, your pump corroded, and your skin, eyes, and nose irritated.

 What happens if my water is too acidic (below 7.4 pH)?

-• Corrosion: Acidic water will corrode all of your pool's metallic fixtures.
+• Corrosion: Acidic water corrodes all of your pool's metallic fixtures.
 This includes your ladders, the pool’s pump, and the diving board.
-Corrosion will shorten your pump’s lifespan, leading to premature pump failure.
-Acidic pool water will also fade swimwear, causing bathing suits to wear out quicker and become susceptible to bleaching.
-Water with a low pH will destroy any plaster in the pool, as well as stain the walls of the pool.
+Corrosion can shorten your pump’s lifespan, leading to premature pump failure.
+Acidic pool water can also fade swimwear, causing bathing suits to wear out quicker and become susceptible to bleaching.
+Water with a low pH destroys plaster in the pool, as well as stains the walls of the pool.

 What happens if my water is too alkaline (above 7.6 pH)

-• Reduces chlorine’s effectiveness: The efficacy of chlorine is drastically reduced in water with a high pH level.
-This will allow algal buildup as well as give your pool a murky, hazy coloration.
-Chlorine will no longer be able to break bacteria down with the same ease.
-You also waste a lot of chlorine if you attempt to balance highly alkaline pool water’s chlorine levels.
+• Reduced chlorine effectiveness: The efficacy of chlorine is drastically reduced in water with a high pH level.
+This allows algae buildup as well as gives your pool a murky, hazy color.
+Chlorine will no longer be able to break down bacteria with the same ease.
+You also waste chlorine if you attempt to balance highly alkaline pool water’s chlorine levels.

-• Eye and skin irritation: Just like with pool water too low in pH, you will experience physical discomfort swimming in pool water high in alkalinity.
+• Eye and skin irritation: Just like with pool water with a low pH, you will experience physical discomfort swimming in pool water high in alkalinity.
 The body prefers to be in a neutral pH environment that mirrors its own balance, and high pH pool water will leave your eyes and nose burning and your skin feeling dried out and sticky.

-To raise the pH level of your pool, you will need sodium carbonate, more commonly called soda ash.
+To raise the pH level of your pool, you must use sodium carbonate, more commonly called soda ash.
 These are commonly sold under names like “pH Increaser” or “pH Plus”.

-• Soda ash (sodium carbonate): You’ll need about 6 ounces of soda ash to raise the pH 0.2 pH points in a 10,000-gallon pool.
-So, for example, if your pool is 10,000 gallons, and you need to raise the pH from 7.0 to 7.4, you’ll need 12 ounces of soda ash.
-If your pool is 20,000 gallons, you’d need to add 24 ounces to raise the pH from 7.0 to 7.4.
+• Soda ash (sodium carbonate): You need about 6 ounces of soda ash to raise the pH 0.2 points in a 10,000-gallon pool.
+So, for example, if your pool is 10,000 gallons and you need to raise the pH from 7.0 to 7.4, you need 12 ounces of soda ash.
+If your pool is 20,000 gallons, you must add 24 ounces to raise the pH from 7.0 to 7.4.
 After you’ve measured out the appropriate amount of soda ash, mix it in a bucket of water before adding it to your pool.
 Soda ash will not dissolve evenly if dumped directly into the pool.
 After you’ve mixed your solution, walk around the perimeter of the pool and pour the soda ash into the water.
 Wait one hour and allow the pool pump to circulate the soda ash before checking the levels.
-Soda ash may turn your pool water a hazy color but it will clear up within a day.
+Soda ash may turn your pool water a hazy color, but it will clear up within a day.

-• Sodium bisulfate (dry acid): Sodium bisulfate comes in the form of dry powder, so you’ll want to avoid using it on a windy day.
-This is a chemical and you do not want to risk it blowing onto your skin and eyes or all over your patio.
+• Sodium bisulfate (dry acid): Sodium bisulfate comes in the form of dry powder, so you should avoid using it on a windy day.
+You do not want to risk this chemical blowing onto your skin and eyes or all over your patio.
 Pour the powder into the return jets sites, so the water can circulate the dry acid throughout the pool.
 Only add ¾ of the recommended amount.
 You want to avoid accidentally lowering the pH too much, and you can always add more later.
-The dry acid will dissolve within 15 minutes.
-Wait around 6 hours, then test it to make sure you’ve achieved your desired results.
+The dry acid dissolves within 15 minutes.
+Wait around 6 hours, then test it to make sure you have achieved your desired results.

 • Muriatic acid: Muriatic acid is a much more potent chemical than sodium bisulfate.
-You want to take extreme caution when using it to balance your pH (keep in mind, this is a chemical used to pickle steel and dissolve rocks).
+You want to take extreme caution when using it to balance your pH.
+Keep in mind this is a chemical used to pickle steel and dissolve rocks.
 It will burn both your skin and the concrete around your pool.
 Wear goggles and protective clothing and make sure none of it spills onto your tiles, masonry, or metal fixtures like ladders.
 Turn off the pool pump and let the water become still.
-This step is to avoid the acid merely resting on the pool’s surface.
+This step prevents the acid from merely resting on the pool’s surface.
 After about an hour, pour a direct stream of muriatic acid into the deep end of the pool, avoiding all metal and concrete surfaces.
-(Remember, only add ¾ of the recommended amount.
-You want to avoid overcorrecting.)
-You then turn the pool back on and allow the acid to circulate.
+Remember to add only ¾ of the recommended amount to avoid overcorrecting.
+Once added, turn the pump back on and allow the acid to circulate.

-This method is thought to be more effective, however, if muriatic acid sits on the floor of your pool for too long, it can damage the pool floor.
+Muriatic acid is thought to be more effective than sodium bisulfate.
+However, if muriatic acid sits on the floor of your pool for too long, it can damage the material.
 To avoid this, you can leave the pool running and slowly pour it in by the return jets, thus allowing the pool to circulate the acid.
 Either way, you’ll want to wait 4-6 hours after you’ve added the acid before returning to test the pool water.

 Why should I test my pool’s total alkalinity?